 - Applying cold or heat.
 Stiffness affects many children with juvenile idiopathic arthritis, particularly in the morning.
 Some children respond well to cold packs, particularly after activity.
 However, most children prefer warmth, such as a hot pack or a hot bath or shower, especially in the morning.

 Eating well.
 Some children with arthritis have poor appetites.
 Others may gain excess weight due to medications or physical inactivity.
 A healthy diet can help maintain an appropriate body weight.

 Adequate calcium in the diet is important because children with juvenile idiopathic arthritis are at risk of developing weak bones due to the disease, the use of corticosteroids, and decreased physical activity and weight bearing.

 Family members can play critical roles in helping children cope with their condition.
 As a parent, you may want to try the following:

-- Treat your child, as much as possible, like other children in your family.
+- Treat your child like other children in your family as much as possible.